Shavvimal/Shavvimal/README.md

 My journey started at an algorithmic and quantitative crypto hedge fund, where I applied my skills in machine learning, cloud architecture, and statistics to develop advanced risk models and optimize trading strategies.
 I was also a founding engineer at **[Quadra](https://www.quadra.trade/)**, a Multi-Asset, Multi-Exchange Crypto Portfolio Management & Execution platform, which I helped build from the ground up.

-Currently, I'm part of **Antler's global early-stage investor platform**, focused on leveraging my deep AI expertise and startup experience to build impactful, scalable businesses.
-I'm actively seeking a commercial co-founder who understands their industry deeply and is eager to solve significant pain points with AI-driven solutions.
-Together, we can move fast, pivot when needed, and create something truly groundbreaking.

 🎙️ In my spare time, I co-host **[Dcypher AI](https://www.youtube.com/@dcypher-ai)**, a podcast where I explore cutting-edge AI topics with industry experts.
 I also maintain a **[blog](https://shav.dev/blog)** that documents my AI and tech journey, including novel methodologies for assessing cultural bias in large language models.
+Right now, im working in stealth on an agentic AI Startup

 ### Let's Connect & Collaborate! 🌐